Laurent de Montalembert, Director of Fonact

 Christian Burgess trained at the Guildhall School of Music & Drama.
 He worked as an actor for many years in theatre, TV & film.
 Theatre Companies include: National Theatre, Royal Shakespeare Company, Royal Court, Shared Experience, Joint Stock, Manchester Royal Exchange, Riverside Studios, Donmar.

 Christian was appointed Head of Acting at Guildhall in 2003 and Director of Drama 2011-2018; from 2014-18 he was appointed Vice-Principal.
 Christian has directed many projects and full-scale productions at the School, and has encouraged cross-disciplinary engagement between actors, musicians and production arts students.
 He has directed 10 projects for Prima del Teatro, an annual international theatre festival in Tuscany, as well as workshops in UK, China and Argentina.
-Christian has collaborated with Laurent de Montalembert (director of Fonact) for many years, both at TNS (Strasbourg) and in Fontainebleau.
+Christian has collaborated with Laurent de Montalembert for many years, and is now an Acting Course Director at Fonact.

 Lucinda Millward, Acting Course Director